fbpx

 When I awoke the second time, I still could not recognize anyone, including my husband and brother.
 I began a long journey to understand what happened to me and to help others grasp my experience.

 In despair, my husband rushed home, grabbed family photos, and brought them back, hoping to trigger my memories.
 I looked closely at the pictures but recognized no one, not even myself.
-My children quickly understood the gravity of my condition.
+My family quickly understood the gravity of my condition.

 Severe amnesia leaves woman unable to recognize her family